notTGY/dogpy/README.md

 3. Explore how Instruction-Trained Retrievers[^3] increase quality
 4. Compare with multi-vector[^5][^6] and lexical search[^4]
 5. Formalize task, find cherry picks and assemble dataset
+6. Multiple languages.
+Query in ru, documents in en VS query and documents in en.
+Assess ru embedding models.